What is DRaaS?

 Select which virtual machine(s) you want to fail over in the test.

-After completing your checks, you can stop the failover test in the Zerto management portal, by clicking on the stop button on the VPG page.
+After completing your checks, you can stop the failover test in the Zerto management portal by clicking Stop on the VPG page.

-For a real failover you perform the same steps as when testing the a failover (see above).
-However before clicking the failover button, please make sure the switch before the button is set to 'LIVE'
+For a real failover, you perform the same steps as when testing the a failover (see above).
+However, you need to switch to Live before clicking Failover.

 Please download the Zerto Self Service Portal documentation here.